MCL Tear Bridgeton, MO

 Medial Collateral Ligament (MCL) tears are caused by a variety of reasons, including:

-- Contact Sports: Football, soccer, and hockey players in Bridgeton, MO often experience direct blows to the outer knee, causing the inner knee to overstretch or tear.
+• Contact Sports: Football, soccer, and hockey players in Bridgeton, MO frequently sustain direct impacts to the outer knee, resulting in the inner knee being overstretched or torn.

 Symptoms of an MCL Tear